28. First Plans of the Breakwater

 Signature(s): Engraved by John Cooke Stonehouse Plymo.

-Location(s): BLNLSKB, (DevA).[1]
+Location(s): BLNLSKB, P, (DevA).[1]

-Comments: This plan was included in Interesting Particulars, relative to that Great National Undertaking, the Breakwater, published in Plymouth Dockby J Johns and also in Stonehouse by John Cooke.
+Comments: This plan was included in Interesting Particulars, relative to that Great National Undertaking, the Breakwater, published in Plymouth Dock by J Johns and also in Stonehouse by John Cooke.
 The signature is below upper scale: Scale is 50 + 1000 yards to 102 mm.
 Lower Scale is 100 + 100 feet is 85 mm.
 [2]

 The Interesting Particulars is in a rather slim, but nevertheless, interesting publication.
 The first section is devoted to reprinting earlier texts such as the original report of John Rennie and Joseph Whidbey to the Lords Commissioners of the Admiralty from April 21st 1806.
 This is given verbatim and takes the bulk of the work.
+The Interesting Particulars always contains this plan but copies seen have two different extra maps bound in (see 25 and 27).

 The Estimate which follows puts the projected cost at just over 1 million pounds making it probably the most expensive project of this type known.
 A Further Report by Rennie to the commissioners follows.
 After a letter from Mr Rennie to J W Croker of April 15th 1811 there is a further estimate signed by W Fawkener.
 The only section representing a contribution by the authors seems to be the final four pages with a rather sensational Grave of the Fleet! in very large letters dominating the opening page.